-If a household contact is in isolation because they have tested positive for COVID then it is strongly advised for the child to take a PCR test.
-If the test is positive they should isolate at home for 10 full days.
-If the test is negative they can continue attending school; however, if they develop symptoms at any point they should isolate and take another PCR test.
+If a household contact is in isolation because they have tested positive for COVID then it is strongly advised for the child to do daily LFD tests for 7 days.
+These should be done daily before attending school If the test is positive they should isolate at home.
+If the test is negative they can continue attending school; however, if they develop symptoms at any point they should isolate and take a PCR test.